Energy Bars with Protein for Satiety

 Carbs are great for a pick-me-up if a meal is just a couple of hours away, but additional protein will help you stay full longer.
 Even 10g protein will help.

-- Luna Bars – many of these are in the 200-calorie range and 7g protein.
+- Luna Bars – These bars have a sort of Rice Krispy texture.
+Many are in the 200-calorie range with 7g protein.
 Their protein bars have around 12g protein.
 They offer some interesting flavors including peppermint, lemon, and blueberry.

-- Nature Valley Protein Bars– These contain 10g protein (soy and whey) in a “crunchy chewy” (their words) format.
+- Nature Valley Protein Bars – These (more) inexpensive bars contain 10g protein (soy and whey) in a “crunchy chewy” (their words) format.
 My favorite is the Peanut Butter Dark Chocolate with whole pieces of nuts with a slightly sticky pull…topped with dark chocolate.
 Contains 190 calories and 5g fiber.

-- Epic Bars – Tired of the same-old flavors?
+- Epic Bars – Tired of the same-old (mostly sweet) flavors in a bar format?
 Want something more savory?
-Epic bars are made with simple ingredients – but often very different ones such as bacon & egg yolks or turkey & cranberries.
+Epic bars are made with simple ingredients – but often very different ones such as bacon & egg yolks or turkey, almonds, & cranberries.
 Some are in the range of 140-170 calories, 9-10g protein.

 - Power Crunch – at 200 calories and 13g protein, this bar looks like a large creme filled wafer cookie (not one of my favorites, but popular with other people).
 They contain 10g carbs and just 1g fiber.